Bryce Elder, one of this season's toughest pitchers, leads the Atlanta Braves (-200) into Tropicana Field on Sunday as t...

 Tampa Bay made the 2020 World Series, however they lost to the Los Angeles Dodgers.
 The Rays have a 14-12 postseason record under Cash.

-Coming into the fourth season of his MLB career, we believe that Randy Arozarena showed enough in last year’s postseason to suggest that he is capable of taking a major step forward in 2021.
+Coming into the fifth season of his MLB career, we believe that Randy Arozarena showed enough in last year’s postseason to suggest that he is capable of taking a major step forward in 2021.

 After being traded by the Cardinals to the Rays at the end of the 2019 season, Arozarena batted at .281 with seven home runs and 11 RBIs in the COVID-19 shortened season.
 In a series that saw him hit at .321 with four home runs and six RBIs, Arozarena was named the MVP of the ALCS, becoming the first rookie position player to win the award.